vangberg/chowder/README.md

     end

 ## And more awesomeness is coming up:
-The default login view is quite dull (and lacks html and body tags and whatnot), but if you have either views/login.haml or views/login.erb, that'll be rendered instead.
+The default login view is quite dull, but if you have either views/login.haml or views/login.erb, that'll be rendered instead.
 Must have a form sending a POST request to /login with 'login' and 'password' parameters.

-Oh.
-And this is not production-ready.
-Please Do Fix.
+Likewise, the default signup view is overridden if you have views/signup.haml or views/signup.erb.
+It needs the same 'login' and 'password' parameters as the login form.
+You can do whatever fancy stuff you like; all your form params get passed right to your :signup callback.

 ## License
 MIT - see LICENSE for further information.